teixeluis/escooter-lcd-esc-decode/README.md

-Apparently the P-settings P00 to P04 are only used internally by the LCD for calculations and actions done on its side (e.g. to determine the speed and present in the correct units).
+Apparently the P-settings P00 to P04 are only used internally by the LCD for calculations and actions done on its side (e.g. to determine the speed and present in the correct units), as these don't affect the values of the frames being transmitted.

-Regarding the gears it is still unknown how (and if) these are communicated to the speed controller, as this data is not obviously visible in the frames sent by the LCD.
+Regarding the gears it is still unknown how these are communicated to the speed controller, as this data is not obviously visible in the frames sent by the LCD.
 There could be a different type of frame being sent whenever the speed limit is reached, but this is yet to be tested and observed.
+One possibility is that it could be obfuscated in B05.
+Because manipulating this parameter would affect speed limits, it makes sense that in the protocol they might have taken that into account (for my particular scooter is irrelevant because it can run without limits just by flipping a switch).
+If it is the case, it is yet to be determined how the value is obfuscated/encrypted (take a look at the sample dumps under docs/serial_tap).

 2. ESC to LCD: